yonglehou/Conduit/readme.md

                     | Msg Bus | <-> | Conduit A | <-> | Service Bus | <-> | Conduit B | <-> | Msg Bus |
     Component B <-> |=========|     |===========|     |=============|     |===========|	    |=========| <-> Component D

 The service bus is transparent.
-ConduitComponents only deal with the message bus.
+Components only deal with the message bus.
 The message bus forwards messages on to the service bus (unless a message is marked local only).

 Conduit has a message protocol on top of the service bus to help with common needs that come from building a distributed service architecture.
 This message protocol supports service discovery and capability discovery.
-A ConduitComponent can publish a FindAvailableServices query which will propogate the service bus.
-Every Conduit responds to this message by default allowing for your ConduitComponent to detect what capabilities exist on the network.
+A Component can publish a FindAvailableServices query which will propogate the service bus.
+Every Conduit responds to this message by default allowing for your Component to detect what capabilities exist on the network.
 This is all automatic.
-By creating a ConduitComponent that subscribes to messages, the ConduitComponent already understands what to send as a response to the query.
+By creating a Component that subscribes to messages, the Component already understands what to send as a response to the query.

 ## How to get started